 Staying Organized with Style Guides

-Staying organized with multiple clients is some what of a feat, but that is not to say it is impossible.
+Staying organized with multiple clients is somewhat of a feat, but that is not to say it is impossible.
 And, while most conversations about staying organized tend to focus on things like time management and file keeping, as wedding planners and professionals, you’re responsible for organizing images, color swatches, and random notes galore!
 And for multiple clients to boot!
 So today, we wanted to talk about how to stay organized using Aisle Planner’s Style Guides so you never have to hunt down a design detail - ever again.

 Style-Guide-by-Savannah